PlugNPush/ProjectCapstoneAWS/README.md

 - Does it allow you to create an IAM user, group, policy, or role?
 - Go to https://docs.aws.amazon.com/IAM/latest/UserGuide/ and in the left navigation expand Reference > Policy Reference > Actions, Resources, and Condition Keys.
 Choose Identity And Access Management.
 Scroll to the Actions Defined by Identity And Access Management list.
 Name at least three specific actions that the **iam:Get\*** action allows.

 This policy grants access to IAM service.
-It allows to retrieve information about IAM users, groups, policies and roles, but not to create them.
+It allows to retrieve information about IAM users, groups, policies and roles as well as list them, but not to create them.
 The three specific actions that the iam:Get\* action allows are:
 - iam:GetUser
 - iam:GetGroup
 - iam:GetPolicy
+- iam:GetRole
+- iam:GetAccountSummary

 ```json
 {